 I love to plan and to stay as organised as possible and as a busy, working Mum of two, it’s essential.
-I just wouldn’t get everything done otherwise.
+Otherwise I just wouldn’t get everything done.

-I’d love to hear more about how you stay organised too!
+I’d love to hear more about how you stay organised and plan your day too!

 How to Plan your Day